Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Other blockchain wallet address examples

-• Litecoin address: LSWDynyeNPevqnERfLBZPUpLMaVibo85i2
+• Litecoin (LTC) address: LSWDynyeNPevqnERfLBZPUpLMaVibo85i2

 • Ripple (XRP) address: raNoQsByFJYmzaAvs5FFGcB4q5bvpbDfqh